BACK TO FULL PROGRAM

 Protest Weaving.
 Britta Fluevog

-I am inviting you to learn about my research by participating in it.
+I am inviting TT students to learn about my research by participating in it.
 I am hosting a hands-on protest pin making workshop that is geared towards Transart Institute students, but is open to any who wishes to attend.
 I will discuss this project and how it relates to my other research and what methodologies I use, also speaking shortly about ethical approval.
 As this is a research project, all participants must fill out a consent form, ideally prior to the workshop.
 Participant Consent Form: Workshop – Fill in form.

 phd community management session